atlassubbed/atlas-query-stream/README.md

 }
 ```

-The following will not work as expected, since we are using the same subquery for potentially multiple different subtrees:
+However, the following will not work as expected, since we are using the same subquery for potentially multiple different subtrees:

 ```javascript
 // doesn't work